 The Me 262 was originally planned as an interceptor against Allied bombers.
 By command of Adolf Hitler, it was modified to suit as a blazing-fast bomber.
 Parts of the airplanes like fuselage, nose, and weapons were assembled in smaller locations, transported to the forest factory where the jets were finally assembled.

 In April 1945, U.S. bombers destroyed several assembled jets which were scheduled to depart only half an hour later.
 The nearby motorway had been broadened some days before to suit as a runway.

 It is most likely that less than 20 airplanes departed from the runway to be brought into service.
 As fuel was available only to a limited extent some further jets were also transported on trucks.
 With the opposing army corps approaching, Nazis destroyed the remaining airplanes, documents, and equipment.

 The roof over the former assembly line was later dismounted and used to build a sawmill.
 Today other remains can still be seen on a path through the forest.
 Most visible is the pit of the assembly line and the shooting range.
 Some parts are on display in boxes to be protected from rain and snow.
 You will find additional information on some signboards along the forest path.

 Know Before You Go

-On the quoted sources, beside a lot of information in German language, some photos from the past show how the site looked like and how the airplanes have been assembled or stored.
+On the quoted sources, besides a lot of information in German, some photos from the past show how the site looked like and how the airplanes have been assembled or stored.